SalimSalimi/VueJsCourse/README.md

 After registering our routes, we must tell to `app` to use our router with: `app.use(route`).

-Then, in our vue file, Vue will create a new component called `router-vue`.
+Then, in our Vue file, Vue will create a new component called `router-view`.
 This will tell where to display our components according to the link.

+### Using router-link
+`router-link` is a way for creating redirection and navigate between components without reloading all the page (Avoiding data loss for example).
+This component is shipped with `vue-router`.
+It useful with navigation components for example.

+To use it:
+* We have to use `router-link` component and specify where it should redirect using `to`: `<router-link to="/route">Name of the route<router-link>`.

 # Moving to real development workflow with Webpack and VueCLI